Arzette: The Jewel of Faramore: Development

 Arzette was developed by Seth "Dopply" Fulkerson under the developer name "Seedy Eye Software", a homophonic pun on "CD-i".
 In November 2020, Fulkerson released unofficial remakes for Link: The Faces of Evil and Zelda: The Wand of Gamelon on Linux and Windows.
 To avoid receiving a cease-and-desist notice from Nintendo like many similar unofficial projects, Fulkerson made the remakes unavailable for download two days after their release.

 The development for Arzette began in late 2020 through developing his company Seedy Eye Software and Limited Run Games as the publisher.
 On July 12, 2023, the game was announced by Limited Run Games.
 Jeffrey Rath and Bonnie Jean Wilbur, voice actors for Link and Zelda in the CD-i games, were also revealed to be voicing the game's tutorial voice and narrator respectively.
 He also contacted some of the original artists of the CD-i games, including artist Rob Dunlavey.
 Digital Foundrys John Linneman announced his involvement as level designer after the initial reveal, while fellow Digital Foundry personality Audun Sorlie revealed his involvement as lead producer and writer for the game.
 In an interview with GamesRadar+, Fulkerson stated that the animators were given free rein, with their only limitations being the color palette, resolution, and frame-rate of the cutscenes of the original CD-i Zelda games.

 On October 29, 2023, Limited Run Games announced the game would release on February 14, 2024.

 Reception

 Arzette: The Jewel of Faramore received "generally favorable reviews" according to review aggregator website Metacritic.
+Review aggregator OpenCritic assessed that the game was recommended by 75% of critics.